The South Asian Arts Council (SAAC) is a forum for the exploration, appreciation, and enjoyment the art and culture of the South Asian Civilizations.

 Programs include a variety of activities, scheduled on a regular basis, such as lectures and presentations, movies & performing arts events, Social/cultural mixers, tours and visits to museums and collections.
 If you wish to attend our programs as a guest – please contact us.

 STUDY GROUP MEETINGS

-The SAAC study group meets every month in the Museum boardroom on Saturdays at 10:30 am.
+The SAAC study group meets regularly online on Saturdays at 10 am PT.
 The dates and topics are announced well in advance.
 View Study Group meeting dates here.

 Shiva with his family enthroned, Edwin Binney 3rd Collection, 1990.1142

 Slide Image Credit, Edwin Binney 3rd Colelction: Thakur Bhopal Singh hunts blackbuck, 1990.927; Muhammad Adil Shah Selects a Jewel, 1990.443; Noble Bullock Cart, 1990.1433;

 Known for its worldwide acclaim, the Museum’s Edwin Binney 3rd Collection is one of the finest and most comprehensive collections of South Asian paintings outside of India.
 The collection surveys every major school of South Asian painting from Buddhist palm leaf manuscripts of the 12th century to 19th century images from colonial India.

 The collection has remarkable holdings of minatures made for the Mughal, Deccani, Rajasthani, and Pahari courts from the 15th to the 19th centuries as well as Sikh and Hindu religious themes.